 Old Town Square, in Czech known as Staroměstské náměstí, is the central square of the historic part of Prague.
-The square is of the greatest tourist attractions of the Czech capital, along with Charles Bridge and Prague Castle.
+The square is one of the greatest tourist attractions of the Czech capital, along with Charles Bridge and Prague Castle.
 It is almost impossible to miss it if you’re coming to Prague as a tourist.

 Staroměstské náměstí may seem a bit of a tongue-twister to many English-speakers, and for them, the colloquial name Staromák will be easier to pronounce.

 The absolute highlight of Old Town Square is the famous Prague Astronomical Clock, a.k.a.
 Orloj.
 It is a medieval astronomical clock mounted on the Old Town Hall and shows the current position of selected celestial objects.
 The lower part of the Orloj is a calendar dial and shows the current day on a beautiful dial.
 To find out more about the Prague Astronomical Clock and how it works, please read this article.